-- You are losing a substantial amount of money. - Some of the risks attaching to the delegated authority are of very poor quality. - Delegated authority levels are regularly exceeded. - The validity of a number of claims that have been authorised by the coverholder are disputed by you.
+- You are losing a substantial amount of money. - Some of the risks attaching to the delegated authority are of very poor quality. - Delegated authority levels are regularly exceeded. - The validity of many claims that have been authorised by the coverholder are disputed by you.

-In cancelling the delegated authority it is essential that you protect the needs and interests of the coverholder and the insureds whilst also ensuring that your needs are also fully protected.
+In cancelling the delegated authority, it is essential that you protect the needs and interests of the coverholder and the insureds whilst also ensuring that your needs are also fully protected.

 Explain, with justification, four appropriate actions you would need to take when implementing the cancellation.
-(20)

-Early cancellation of a binder will generally only be considered once all other options have failed, so it is assumed in this example that remedial action has already been taken in an attempt to improve the performance of the binder, but this has not been successful.
+Early cancellation of a binder will generally only be considered once all other options have failed, so it is assumed in this example that remedial action has already been taken to improve the performance of the binder, but this has not been successful.